Peliha-ip/The-Cold-Above/README.md

 What does space + ice make?
 The Cold Above, a mod that is both frosty and cosmic.
 This mod also brings back the penguin from the 2023 mob vote and the iceologer from the 2020 mob vote.
 One more thing, some cosmic dimensions can lead you to places you might recognize.

 Mobs:
-- Leopard Seal
+- Leopard seal
 - Penguin
 - Iceologer
 - Beaver
 - Gloop
 - Tangled
 - Capricorn
-- Space Whale
+- Space whale
 - Flatworm (cosmic and sea variants)
 - Peacock Spider
 - Frostbitten